braze-inc/braze-docs/_docs/_user_guide/sage_ai/generative_ai/ai_liquid.md

 ## How is my data used and sent to OpenAI?

-In order to modify or create your message content, Braze will send your prompts, messages and/or content submitted to the Liquid AI Assistant to OpenAI’s API Platform.
+To modify or create your message content, Braze will send your prompts, messages, and content submitted to the Liquid AI Assistant to OpenAI’s API platform.
 All queries sent to OpenAI from Braze are anonymized, meaning that OpenAI will not be able to identify from whom the query was sent unless you include uniquely identifiable information in the content you provide.
-As detailed in [OpenAI’s API Platform Commitments](https://openai.com/policies/api-data-usage-policies), data sent to OpenAI’s API via Braze is not used to train or improve their models and will be deleted after 30 days.
-Please ensure that you adhere to OpenAI’s policies relevant to you, which may include its [Usage Policy](https://openai.com/policies/usage-policies) and its [Sharing & Publication Policy](https://openai.com/policies/sharing-publication-policy).
+As detailed in [OpenAI’s API platform commitments](https://openai.com/policies/api-data-usage-policies), data sent to OpenAI’s API via Braze is not used to train or improve their models and will be deleted after 30 days.
+Make sure to adhere to OpenAI’s policies relevant to you, which may include its [Usage policies](https://openai.com/policies/usage-policies) and its [Sharing & publication policy](https://openai.com/policies/sharing-publication-policy).
 Braze makes no warranty of any kind with respect to any AI-generated content